bobbybabra/collection/README.md

 ### Collection.get

-Same as remove, `Collection.get()` accepts a primary key or an attribute and value to match.
+Same as remove, `Collection.get()` accepts a primary key or an attribute and value combination to be matched against.

-A single element is always returned.
+When using get, a single element is always returned.
 If a primary key is passed the corresponding object will be returned, in the the case of an attribute name and value you'll receive the first matching object.

 ```javascript
 var my_collection = new Collection();